The Old Man of Restelo

 The Old Man of Restelo (1904), by Columbano Bordalo Pinheiro at the Military Museum in Lisbon.

-The Old Man of Restelo (Velho do Restelo), also known as the Old Man of Belem, is a fictional character introduced by the Portuguese epic poet Luís de Camões in Canto IV of his work Os Lusíadas (The Lusiads).
-The Old Man of Restelo is variously interpreted as a symbol of pessimism, or as representing those who did not believe in the likely success of the then upcoming Portuguese voyages of discovery.
-The character appears at the embarkation of the first expedition to India (1497), giving warnings about the odyssey that was about to happen.
+The Old Man of Restelo (Velho do Restelo), also known as the Old Man of Bélem, is a fictional character introduced by the Portuguese epic poet Luís de Camões in Canto IV of his epic poem Os Lusíadas (The Lusiads).
+The Old Man of Restelo is interpreted in different ways as a symbol of pessimism, or as representing those who did not believe in the likely success of the then upcoming Portuguese Discoveries.
+The character appears at the departure of the first expedition to India (1497), giving warnings about the odyssey that was about to happen.

 The Old Man's speech

 This episode begins at the outset of the voyage of Vasco da Gama across unknown oceans.
-An old man (the Old Man of Restelo) goes down to confront the occupants of the ships, and argues that the reckless navigators, driven by greed for fame, glory and riches, are courting disaster for themselves and the Portuguese people.
+An old man (the Old Man of Restelo) goes down denounce the voyages and the occupants of the ships, arguing that the reckless navigators, driven by greed for fame, glory, and riches, are courting disaster for themselves and the Portuguese people.

 This is the argument of the Old Man of Restelo against the voyage that Vasco da Gama and his crew were about to undertake: